eclab/grains/pluck/README.md

 ## Tuning

-Unlike other GRAINS, Pluck has to compute the wave array size immediately in order to play it.
+Unlike other Mozzi projects, Pluck has to compute the wave array size immediately in order to play it.
 This means it that has to make a snap judgment about the current pitch, and sometimes it's wrong because GRAINS / Mozzi are very sloppy and noisy in providing proper pitch information.
 So occasionally it'll be off when you play it.
 I will try to work on it, but expect Pluck to not be exactly on pitch every time you do a pluck.
 I can make it